 The Church Essay

 In December 2013, the church released a monumental essay giving clear, honest context for the origin and elimination of the policy.
 They begin by noting that the church was established during an era of great racial division, where prejudice was not just common but customary.
 These prejudices, the essay says, influenced their religion.
 For example, n— jokes were told over the pulpit in General Conference by apostles Matthias Cowley in 1902, Heber J. Grant in 1900, and Marvin O. Ashton in 1946.
 Even in the temples, it was taught up until the 1970’s that Satan had black skin.
 In 1954, Mark E. Peterson spoke at length on the doctrinal justification and divine endorsement for American racial segregation.
 For more examples of racism influencing teachings see here.
 The essay denounces any reason or explanation for the racial ban.

 This is important to contrast with official statements of the past.
 I give two examples.
-In the April 1939 general conference, George Albert Smith taught that blacks were less valient in the pre-existence.
+In the April 1939 general conference, apostle George F. Richards taught that blacks were less valiant in the pre-existence.

 The negro is an unfortunate man.
 He has been given a black skin.
 But that is as nothing compared with that greater handicap that he is not permitted to receive the Priesthood and the ordinances of the temple, necessary to prepare men and women to enter into and enjoy a fullness of glory in the celestial kingdom.
-What is the reason for this condition, we ask, and I find it to my satisfaction to think that as spirit children of our Eternal Father they were not valiant in the fight . … I cannot conceive our Father consigning his children to a condition such as that of the negro race, if they had been valiant in the spirit world in that war in heaven.
+What is the reason for this condition, we ask, and I find it to my satisfaction to think that as spirit children of our Eternal Father they were not valiant in the fight. … I cannot conceive our Father consigning his children to a condition such as that of the negro race, if they had been valiant in the spirit world in that war in heaven.

 This doctrine was given greater authority in the 1949 official statement by the First Presidency.